 The discovery was said to be a large luxurious 2000-year-old country estate located in what could be the center of Falacrine his recorded birthplace.
 This Falacrine, an ancient town about 80 miles (130 km) northeast of Rome, had also been hidden until few years ago.

-The 84-year-old widow Anna — the prophetess at the temple when Jesus’s parents brought him there to be consecrated as the law stipulated for firstborn males — had no trouble remembering back to when Judah was autonomous and Rome was still a republic.
+Anna, no less than 84 years old — and the prophetess at the temple when Jesus’s parents brought him there to be consecrated as the law stipulated for firstborn males — had no trouble remembering back to when Judea was autonomous and Rome was still a republic.
 But, emperors were ruling by the time Jesus from Nazareth, a city in Galilee, was born.

 Future Roman emperor, Vespasian, was in his late teens or early 20s, when Jesus was spreading the good news about God’s un-tyrannical government to come.
 Jesus, before he died, also foretold that the 2nd Temple would be destroyed.